 (iii) A list of the names and mailing addresses of the governors' designees and Tribal officials' designees of participating Tribes is available on request from the Director, Division of Intergovernmental Liaison and Rulemaking, Office of Federal and State Materials and Environmental Management Programs, United States Nuclear Regulatory Commission, Washington, DC 20555-0001.

-(D) The licensee shall make, maintain and retain a copy of the notification for inspection by the agency as a record for 3 years.
+(D) The licensee shall retain a copy of the notification for inspection by the department as a record for three years.

 (5) Each advance notification of shipment of irradiated reactor fuel or radioactive waste shall contain the following information: